Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given: the history of visitor count of atleast one week
+  Given: history of visitor count of atleast one week

   When: FM clicks on the "Generate Report" Button